zerath97/TTT4265-ESTA2/DP5/README.md

 # The problem to be solved
-- Creating a buffer from
+- Creating a buffer using the [Common collector](https://en.wikipedia.org/wiki/Common_collector) topology
 - [The problem to be solved](Problemstilling.pdf)

 # Specifications: